jeuneseven/ReadingNotes/iOS/Concurrency.md

 	- A synchronous function is one that executes all its work in a simple, straight line on a single thread
 - stack frame: whenever one function calls another, the system create to store all the data(e.g. local variables) required for that new function
 - new stack frame gets pushed on top of the previous one, eventually the functions finish, and their stack frame is removed and destroyed in a process we call popping, and control goes back to whichever function the code was called from
+- downside: blocking

 ## What is an asynchronous function?

+- async is part of the function’s type

 ## How to create and call an async function?